• Sampled SMART Labs

 2. Bruchmüller, I., Pirkl, E., Herrmann, R., Stoermer, M., Eichler, H., Klüter, H. and Bugert, P., 2006.
 Introduction of a validation concept for a PCR-based Mycoplasma detection assay.
 Cytotherapy, 8(1), pp.62-69.

-Filed Under: Uncategorized Services Tagged With: iPSCs pluripotent stem cells
+Filed Under: Uncategorized Services Tagged With: stem cells iPSCs pluripotent

 Primary Sidebar